Bob Jones University v. United States

 Bob Jones University v.
 United States, 461 U.S. 574 (1983), was a decision by the United States Supreme Court holding that the religion clauses of the First Amendment did not prohibit the Internal Revenue Service from revoking the tax exempt status of a religious university whose practices are contrary to a compelling government public policy, such as eradicating racial discrimination.

 Background

+Bob Jones University is a large, private Christian educational institution in South Carolina, serving students from kindergarten through graduate school.
+It is a nonprofit corporation with a core mission to provide education rooted in its specific fundamentalist interpretation of the Bible.
+It requires its teachers to be devout Christians, teaches all subjects from a biblical perspective, carefully screens applicants' religious beliefs, and strictly regulates student behavior according to its religious standards.

 Because of its interpretation of Biblical principles regarding interracial dating, Bob Jones University completely excluded black applicants until 1971, and from 1971 until 1975, admitted black students only if they were married.
 After 1975, the university began to admit unmarried black applicants, but continued to deny "admission to applicants engaged in an interracial marriage or known to advocate interracial marriage or dating."
 The university also imposed a disciplinary rule that prohibited interracial dating.